MegaEduX/minitail/README.md

 minitail
 ===

-"tail"-like library for C++.
+`tail`-like library for C++.

 Usage
 ---

-The minitail function takes a path (to a file to watch) and a delegate function, that receives each line and may parse it as desired.
+The `minitail` class is initialized with a file to watch and a delegate function which will be called every time a new line is read with its contents as the parameter.

+Use start() and stop() to control the object.

+The object runs **asynchronously**.

 License
 ---